CotalkerPartners/json2csv2json/README.md

  ```javascript
   const c2j = CSV2JSON('Name, lastName, Active, Charge', headerAsString = true);
  ```
- Or if you need to input the properties (for example in cases where the .csv file has no headers), just call the constructor and then modify c2j's properties:
+ Or if you need to input the properties (for example in cases where the .csv file has no headers), just call the constructor and then modify csj's properties:

 ```javascript
   const c2j = CSV2JSON();